BlueRival/schemary/README.md

 - `Types.ArraySchema` - Zod schema for Types.Array
 - `Types.ArrayOfObjects` - JSON structure: Types.Object[]
 - `Types.ArrayOfObjectSchema` - Zod schema for arrays of objects
-- `Types.Any` - Any JSON-compatible non-primitive root (object / array): Types.Object | Types.Array |
+- `Types.Any` - Any JSON-compatible non-primitive root (object/array): Types.Object | Types.Array | Types.ArrayOfObjects
-  Types.ArrayOfObjects
 - `Types.AnySchema` - Zod schema for Types.Any
 - `Types.Partial<T>` - Type for partial object overrides and defaults that will not allow inferring type from T
 - `Types.NoInfer<T>` - Utility type to prevent TypeScript inference of type T with generics

-### 🛡️ Schema Module
+### Schema Module

 #### `Schema.validate(data, schema)`

 Validates data against a Zod schema with detailed error messages.
-While z.parse() does this, the Schemary error messages are a little more conducive for error logs and API responses.
+While `z.parse()` does this, the Schemary error messages are more conducive for error logs and API responses.

 ```typescript
 const UserSchema = z.object({